wolfdenoir/Walkthrough/README.md

   initializeWalkthrough('*Walkthrough Name*');
   ```

-  The above function checks the WalkthroughTracker list and determines whether the current user has not completed it and has not chosen to opt out.
+  The above function queries the WalkthroughTracker list and determines whether the current user has not completed the walkthrough and has not chosen to opt out.
+It only runs the walkthrough when both conditions are met.

 ## Manually Trigger the Walkthrough